Chicken Curry with Tomatoes and Plantains Recipe

 Posted on 10th of October, 2012 by Lévana

-Fresh tomatoes are the star of this wonderful dish: Please do not substitute canned tomatoes—there will be a huge difference!
+In this wonderful chicken curry, fresh tomatoes are the star of the dish: Please do not substitute canned tomatoes—there will be a huge difference!
 To seed them, simply halve them and squeeze the seeds gently out.
 Plantains come in two varieties: green to medium ripe and even riper.
 The former are used as vegetables in stews while the latter are sweeter and less starchy, reserved for sweet side dishes and desserts.
-In this dish, they are quite a match for the tomatoes.
-Consider this dish a complete main course.
+In this chicken curry, the plantains are quite a match for the tomatoes.
+Consider this chicken curry a complete main course.

 3 tablespoons olive oil